ndrewtl/airspace-jekyll/_posts/2017-03-06-webscraping.md

 <img src="{{ site.baseurl }}/img/Safari_Save.png" alt="Img">

-Download the IUCN Red List information for _Aptenogytes forsteri_ (Emperor Penguin) from http://www.iucnredlist.org/details/22697810/0 using the above method, saving the file to your working directory.
+Download the IUCN Red List information for _Aptenogytes forsteri_ (Emperor Penguin) from <a href="http://www.iucnredlist.org/details/22697810/0" target="_blank">http://www.iucnredlist.org/details/22697810/0</a> using the above method, saving the file to your working directory.

 <a name="import"></a>